Spärck AI Scholarship programme

 • reference

-Stage two will see a selection of candidates invited to interview based on the strength of their application.
+Stage two will see a selection of shortlisted candidates invited to interview based on the strength of their application.

 Eligible Programmes